HISTORY OF THE O.B.A. TOURNAMENT

 Just five years later, the 1st ever British Empire Games were staged in Hamilton, and the lawn bowling event was hosted by the Roselawn Club in 1930.

 The O.B.A.
 Tournament may, indeed, be the oldest continuously run lawn bowls tournament in the World.

 Keep in mind that the first Scottish Championships were not held until 1894, and the first English Championships not until 1905.

 In recent years the tournament had mainly been a ladies/mixed pairs affair held at Roselawn.
 The Open Singles began again in 2004 and was held at Churchill Fields from 2004 to 2007 until the clubís closing.
 This left the Burlington Lawn Bowling Club and VSM Abrasives to carry the gauntlet forward, and put the O.B.A.
 OPEN SINGLES back in the limelight.
-2016 will mark the 7th year that VSM has acted as the sponsor of the O.B.A.
+2018 will mark the 9th year that VSM has acted as the sponsor of the O.B.A.
 Open Singles and it will mark the 1st year that it will be called "Beneath the Sun Alpaca Farm".

 "Good bowling, and may lady luck smile upon you!"
 Dave Burrows, Burlington LBC.

 First Commonwealth Games played at Roselawn LBC, Hamilton, 1930.

 O.B.A.
 Past Singles Winners